matan-h/ddebug/readme.md

 # ddebug
 ddebug is a python library for simple debugging of python progams.
+It works only within a python file, not in the console.

 ddebug is both
 [icecream](https://github.com/gruns/icecream) and
 [snoop](https://github.com/alexmojaki/snoop)
 but simple and quick to use in the style of [q](https://github.com/zestyping/q).

+ddebug works with python 3.6+.

 ## Installation
-Install using pip: ```(python -m) pip install git+https://github.com/matan-h/ddebug.git```
+Install using pip: ```(python -m) pip install ddebug```

 ## Simple Example